by Chris Woodford. Last updated: June 28, 2017.

 Body of evidence

 Picture: Evidence must be carefully protected against tampering once it's been gathered.
 Photo by Lance Cpl.
-Alvin D. Parson courtesy of U.S. Marine Corps and Defense Imagery.
+Alvin D. Parson courtesy of U.S. Marine Corps.

 A crime scene is the place where a crime is discovered—but it's not necessarily the place where the crime was committed.
 When people murder, they often kill in one place but dispose of the body in an entirely different location in an attempt to conceal what they've done.
 Serial killers (murderers who carry out a series of attacks) may kill and dispose of people in many different locations.
 In this case, the crime scene (the place where a body is discovered) typically contains less useful evidence, and the body recovered from the scene is where the forensic scientists focus their search for clues.